gabrielstar/jmeter-maven-wrapper/README.md

 # jmeter-maven-wrapper

-A boilerplate project showign how to run JMeter tests with maven and maven wrapper.
+A boilerplate project showing how to run JMeter tests with maven and maven wrapper.

 Usage: